coryhouse/react-slingshot/README.md

       > Note: Adding `exit 0` will allow the npm scripts to ignore the status 1 and allow ESW to print all warnings and errors.

     * Ensure the `eslint`/`esw` globally installed version matches the version used in the project.
 This will ensure the `esw` keyword is resolved.
+10. Rebuild node-sass with `npm rebuild node-sass` if you are having and error like `Node Sass does not yet support your current environment on macOS XXX` after an initial `npm start -s`.

 <a id="technologies"/>
 ## Technologies

 Slingshot offers a rich development experience using the following technologies: